B-Tanvir/Chemist-Perfume-Server/README.md

 A perfume warehouse management website

-## Features (Under development - skipped some of the features for time shortage)
+## Features (Under development - skipped some of the features for time shortage, will work on later)

 - API's for client side